 5 Tips For Starting a Business With Friends

-So you’ve been part of the corporate jungle for 10 years and realize you’re not getting anywhere being an employee all your life.
-The next logical step, you think, is going out and starting your own life as an entrepreneur.
-However, if you’ve been so used to taking instructions, the thought of going into business could be terrifying.
-What do you do?
+You’ve been part of the corporate jungle for a decade longer than you ever imagined and starting to feel like you’re not getting anywhere being an employee.
+Or maybe you’re hitting the glass ceiling and your suggestions aren’t being taken seriously.
+The next logical step, you think, is becoming an entrepreneur.
+However, you’ve been so used to taking instructions that the thought of going into business seems a bit terrifying.
+What should you do?

-A person’s business personality is different from her casual personality, which is where most friendship-based enterprises fail.
-Who you thought was a fun-loving and fearless friend who could stay up all night listening to your gripes could be a very stern, calculating and time-constrained business partner whose vision for the company is very polar from yours.
+A person’s business personality is different from their casual personality, which is where most friendship-based enterprises fail.
+The person you thought was a fun-loving and a fearless friend who could stay up all night listening to your gripes could be a very stern and calculating business partner whose vision for the company is very different from yours.
+Or worse — they could be a total slacker and you could be left doing both of your jobs just to keep the business afloat.

-You can start a business with friends and end up growing it happily together.
-Here are some tips to make sure you don’t lose your heads and go at each other’s throats when the going gets tough.
+The good news is, you can start a business with friends and find success.
+Here are some tips to make sure you don’t lose your heads and go at each other’s throats when the going gets tough:

 1. Define your roles from the very beginning.